elsampsa/cutefront/docs/_build/html/_sources/qtlike.rst.txt

   that are used by the widget (for more about ``createElement``, see :ref:`here <createelement>`).
 - Slots methods have names ending in ``_slot``.
 This is where the signals from other widgets are connected to.

+Lets state this formally:

+- Widgets have an internal state (created initially by ``createState``)
+- That internal state can be modified by calling their slots (typically triggered by signals from other widgets)
+- The change in the internal state can result in visual changes of the widget
-To put it simply, slot methods change the internal state of the widget (created initially in ``createState``), and emit signals to other widgets.
+- The change in the internal state can result in the widget emitting a signal (which is connected to other widgets)

 Taking a look into ``createSignals`` and the ``_slot`` methods, **we can see at a single glance the API of the widget.**

-Before going full throttle into creating your own interative pages and widgets, please look at the :ref:`Creating Widgets <creating>` section for common techniques and pitfalls (in javascript, there are quite some).
+Before going full throttle into creating your own interative pages and widgets, please look at the :ref:`Creating Widgets <creating>` section for common techniques and pitfalls.